 The film starts with the narrator saying that “this story is about [her] mother who fell in love with the wolf”, an unbelievable story.
 Here, in the beginning, the film manages to instil some kind of a romantic intrigue.
 At first, Hana is a student at a national university of Tokyo, where she becomes fascinated by one young man who seems “out of place” in a lecture room, having no books with him, but who “was diligently taking notes”.
 This tall young man who becomes to mean so much for Hana is actually the pivotal mystery of the film, as he talks about “wanting to have a home” and describes his loneliness in the world.
 The romance between him and Hana is beautifully presented with the nice piano accompaniment as the duo explores Tokyo and each other.

 It would have been a mundane story if it were just Hana and her love interest – beauty-and-a-beast-like, but at the centre of this story is Hana’s children, as much as her sole self.
 Thus, later on, Hana and wolf-man have two children, and when the children are young, the wolf-man dies.
 Now, his death is treated atrociously in the film, and it would have been better if it were just an accident.
 Finding her life with the children overbearing, Hana moves with them from the town to the countryside, but problems persist there.
 Although the premise is fantastical, the story is actually more relatable than first meets an eye, from its demonstrations of the timid nature of first love to showing the daily struggles of raising a family.
 Despite all the fantasy in the film, it still feels believable on an emotional, human level.
 For example, there is this main idea of accepting people for who they are and not being afraid of, or embarrassed by, one’s differences.
-At the centre of the story is two children who are unlike anyone else, from their genetic make-up to their mentality and behaviour, and the story is all about showing compassion and love, even in challenging situations, and overcoming discrimination.
+At the centre of the story are two children who are unlike anyone else, from their genetic make-up to their mentality and behaviour, and the story is all about showing compassion and love, even in challenging situations, and overcoming discrimination.
 At one moment, Hana asks her children: “If you could be one thing – people or wolves, what would you want to be?”
 She wants them to have this choice.
 At the end of the film, the message is again accepting who you truly are, and letting go of the past.

 The film is written in a Japanese animation tradition.
 As in Isao Takahata’s “Only Yesterday” (1991), a lot of emphasis in “Wolf Children” is on nature, agriculture and the man’s relationship with his natural environment.
 Also, as in Makoto Shinkai’s recent “Your Name” (2016), the town living is contrasted with the village living, emphasizing the hardship of a village life, but also its many benefits.
 When Hana buys a county home, she does not realise at first the true magnitude of the change from her city life, but she overcomes everything with the fighting spirit, from the possibility of hunger and agricultural failures to unfriendly neighbours.
 Here, lies another lesson of the film – staying true to one’s calling and never giving up.
 As Hana is so optimistic, friendly and open to others, it is impossible not to love her as a character.
 As a single mother, Hana teaches her children the best she can, trying to connect herself and her children with nature to give them the best shot in life.